How to Cook Mussels al Diablo2013-05-08

 This Mussels Diablo recipe can be found in The Barcelona Cookbook: A Celebration of Food, Wine, and Life, a wonderful cookbook with tasty Spanish influenced recipes.

 Cooking mussels in garlic, white wine and tomatoes gives them a wonderful flavor.
-It is one of my favorite simple dinners.
-It is a recipe that is ready in 20 minutes.
+It is one of my favorite simple dinners, a quick and easy dinner recipe, ready in 20 minutes.

 You can serve it as an appetizer, or make lots and it is a main course with a salad and crusty bread for dipping in those amazing juices.

 This is a fantastic recipe for diabetics.
-It is quite low carb and very delicious.
+Without the bread, it is quite low carb and very delicious.
+It’s also gluten free, a real plus for a lot of us.